djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ### Virtual machine

-The virtual machine is using Windows as its operating system, however, we will be using the "Windows Subsystem for Linux (WSL)" to run the ADK.
+The virtual machine is using Windows as its operating system; however, we will be using the "Windows Subsystem for Linux (WSL)" to run the ADK.
 When downloading and unzipping the file with materials, you should put it into the folder that has been precreated.

 After you open the VM console in your browser, you will see the Windows user interface.
-There you can open a Firefix browser window and enter the address your instructor gave you.
+There, you can open a Firefox browser window and enter the address your instructor gave you.
 In the example below, the zip file exists as a downloadable file in Box:

 ![alt text](assets/image21.png)

-When clicking on the Download button, the file will be donwloaded into the `Downloads` folder on the Windows machine.
+When clicking on the Download button, the file will be downloaded into the `Downloads` folder on the Windows machine.
 Open that folder by simply clicking on the `Show all downloads` button.

 ![alt text](assets/image22.png)